Restaurants in Houston

-Indika is hands down Houston’s best Indian institution.
+Indika is arguably Houston’s best Indian institution.
 Imagine the traditional textures and spices of the sub-continent modernized with the best Texan ingredients to form innovative and delicious combinations.
-The duck tandoori comes highly recommended, and order some naan bread to accompany any dish on the menu.

-From the elegant presentation to the airy, tasteful décor, Chez Nous is simply divine.
-The authentic French country cuisine, such as shrimp Provencal and tournedos Rossini, served in this former Pentecostal Church, will whisk diners away to Europe in the middle of Texas.
-Book well ahead and dress to impress.
+From the elegant presentation to the airy, tasteful décor, Chez Nous is delectable.
+The authentic French country cuisine served in this former Pentecostal Church will whisk diners away to Europe in the middle of Texas.